Win more business with low carbon energy

 By choosing Haven Power, Low Costa Mill has the reassurance of an association with Drax Group’ – the provider of renewable electricity to over 350,000 UK businesses.

-As part of Drax Group, Haven Power can offer a secure supply of carbon-free electricity – even when the sun’s not shining and wind not blowing.
+As part of Drax Group, Haven Power can offer low carbon electricity – even when the sun’s not shining and wind not blowing.

 Time to get nifty for 2050